angela-d/brain-dump/networking/fortigate/obtain-msi-vpn-only.md

 ## Deploying the MSI / PKG
 - MSI - No issues, like any other MSI
+  - **Caveat:** If you send the update while the user is online/Forticlient is running, it will not actually update and if they attempt to do check/use it after, it will make them reboot before the update commences.
+A preinstall script is necessary.

 - PKG - For some reason, it would not upload into Filewave, renaming it to **Forticlientx.x.x.pkg** allowed it to upload without any issues
   - During deployment, the user will receive the following popup:
   > "Fortitray" Would Like to Add VPN Configurations